nqkdev/mkdocs-exclude/README.md

-# File exclude plugin for mkdocs
+# File include plugin for mkdocs

+This repo was forked from mkdocs-exclude plugin.

-`mkdocs-exclude` is a
+`mkdocs-include` is a
-[mkdocs plugin](http://www.mkdocs.org/user-guide/plugins/) that allows you to exclude files from your input using unix-style wildcards (globs) or regular expressions (regexes).
+[mkdocs plugin](http://www.mkdocs.org/user-guide/plugins/) that allows you to include files from your input using unix-style wildcards (globs) or regular expressions (regexes).

 This implements what people were asking for in some mkdocs bugs, such as